-1 INTRODUCTION
+1 Introduction

-This Environmental and Social Management Framework-Plan ("ESMPF") has been prepared in support of a funding proposal to the Adaptation Fund ("AF") for the Increased Climate Resilience of South Caucasus Mountain Communities and Ecosystems Through Wildfire Risk Reduction Project (the "project").
+This Environmental and Social Management Plan ("ESMP") has been prepared in support of a funding proposal to the Adaptation Fund ("AF") for the Increased Climate Resilience of South Caucasus Mountain Communities and Ecosystems Through Wildfire Risk Reduction Project (the "project").
 The project implementation entity will be the United Nations Development Program ("UNDP") which is an AF accredited multilateral implementing entity.

-The project has been screened for environmental and social ("E&S") risks using the UNDP's Social and Environmental Standards Procedure1 ("SESP") and with consideration for the AF's Environmental and Social Principles2 ("ESP").
+The project has been screened for environmental and social ("E&S") risks using the UNDP's Social and Environmental Standards Procedure125 ("SESP") and with consideration for the AF's Environmental and Social Principles126 ("ESP").
 The screening, also presented herein, deemed the project to be moderate risk, which is equivalent to a World Bank/International Finance Corporation Category B project).

 The project will consist of activities and downstream implementation of programmes for which site-specific details will not be fully known until later in the project cycle ("unidentified future activities", or "UFAs").
 The potential activities identified in the project proposal were identified through consultation with national and regional stakeholders, and UNDP experience in the beneficiary countries.
 However, the specific activities to be carried out will not be determined until completion of participatory planning exercises involving local communities.
 Until that time the site-specific details needed to fully screen and assess potential environmental and social risks will not be available.
-For this reason, this ESMP includes ESMF has been prepared to provide a mechanism an Environmental and Social Management System ("ESMS") for the social and environmental screening, impact assessment and impact management of UFAsdownstream actives.
-This is in keeping with AF guidance3 on compliance with the ESP.
+For this reason, this ESMP includes an Environmental and Social Management System ("ESMS") for the social and environmental screening, impact assessment and impact management of UFAs.
+This is in keeping with AF guidance 127 on compliance with the ESP.

-For the project components that have been defined with a reasonable degree of certainty, this ESMFESMP includes as annexes initial management plans (or outlines thereof) for addressing likely social and environmental impacts and to address the requirements of applicable policies and standards, including the UNDP SES.
+For the project components that have been defined with a reasonable degree of certainty, this ESMP includes as annexes initial management plans (or outlines thereof) for addressing likely social and environmental impacts and to address the requirements of applicable policies and standards, including the UNDP SES.

-1 "Social and Environmental Screening Procedure" March 2016.
+125 "Social and Environmental Screening Procedure" March 2016.
 United Nations Development Programme.

-2 "Environmental and Social Policy (Approved in November 2031, Revised in March 2016)" 18 March 2016.
+126 "Environmental and Social Policy (Approved in November 2031, Revised in March 2016)" 18 March 2016.
 Adaptation Fund Board.
-3 See page 3 Environmental and Social Management System in "Guidance document for Implementing"

-See page 3 Environmental and Social Management System in "Guidance document for Implementing Entities on compliance with the Adaptation Fund Environmental and Social Policy".
+127 See page 3 Environmental and Social Management System in "Guidance document for Implementing Entities on compliance with the Adaptation Fund Environmental and Social Policy".
 The Adaptation Fund.
 No Date.